-Most humans see how we're driving wild animals into smaller and smaller territories, where they starve to death or run out of room to bear their young.
-We don't want to see bears driven extinct, so we're willing to do what we can to help . . . as long as we don't get hurt in the process or encourage them to stay forever.
+Most humans notice how we're pushing wild animals back into smaller and smaller territories, where they starve to death or run out of room to bear their young.
+Most of us also don't want to see bears driven extinct, so we're willing to do what we can to help them . . . as long as we don't get hurt in the process or inadvertently encourage them to stay forever.
 And that's the risk—safe or not safe in our neighborhoods?
 Can we afford to share with black bears?

 Last fall I told my student aide the story of bears a friend had caught on his night camera the week before.
 We were driving a yellow school van along a narrow, winding road on the way to her place on top of a wooded hill.
 She was last to be dropped off.

 A few months before, I'd noticed three deer on my return to the bus yard, so I asked if she'd seen any more wildlife lately.
 She told me deer was all she'd ever seen, and they didn't come around often.

 My friend, Bruce, who lives a couple of hills over from her, is an apiarist.
 This means he cultivates bees and collects and sells their honey.
 To protect his hives and also to see what comes around at night, he's installed an infrared camera in his backyard.
 He's posted several night videos of bears wandering through, looking for food, and playing in his watering holes.